ArthurClemens/faceted_search/documentation/schema_configuration.md

 - Path: `sources` (schema root)
 - Required

+When using multiple sources, the source ID's must be unique.

 ### Example

 ```
 use FacetedSearch,
   sources: [
     books: [
-       options for the books table
+       # options for the books table
     ],
     movies: [
-       options for the movies table
+       # options for the movies table
     ]
   ]
 ```